yusinto/universal-hot-reload/README.md

                   </body>
                 </html>`;

-    // Important: the listen method returns a http.server object which must be exported const httpServer = app.listen(PORT, () => {
+    // Important: the listen method returns a http.server object which must be default exported
+    // so universal-hot-reload can access it
+    export default app.listen(PORT, () => {
       log.info(`Listening at ${PORT}`);
     });

-    // export http.server object so universal-hot-reload can access it module.exports = httpServer;
     ```

 5. Run your app!